ENCODE-DCC/accession/docs/development.rst

 can find more information about Jsonnet here: https://jsonnet.org/ On MacOS, install with brew via `brew install jsonnet`.

-When making changes to the Jsonnet files, run the Jsonnet autoformatter and generate the new templates like so:
+When making changes to the Jsonnet files, generate the new templates like so:

 .. code-block:: bash